 Of secession, he wrote, “I can anticipate no greater calamity for the country than a dissolution of the Union.
 It would be an accumulation of all the evils we complain of, & I am willing to sacrifice every thing but honour for its preservation…”

 It was under this cloud of conflicting loyalties and beliefs that Lee was called upon to choose sides in the coming conflict.
 In the end, his loyalty was first and foremost with Virginia.
-As Lee told a friend, “If Virginia stands by the old Union, so will I. But if she secedes (though I do not believe in secession as a constitutional right, nor that there is sufficient cause for revolution), then I will follow my native State with my sword, and, if need be, with my life.”
+Lee wrote to a friend, “If Virginia stands by the old Union, so will I. But if she secedes (though I do not believe in secession as a constitutional right, nor that there is sufficient cause for revolution), then I will follow my native State with my sword, and, if need be, with my life.”

 When Lincoln called for tens of thousands of Union soldiers to head south to preserve the Union by force (something James Madison, during the Constitutional Convention, said would be tantamount to a declaration of war against a state), the decision was made for Lee and thousands of other soldiers who had once worn Union blue.
 Virginia, which had previously voted 2-to-1 against secession, responded to Lincoln’s call-to-arms by voting 2-to-1 in favor.

 Upon reading of Virginia’s secession and entrance into the Confederacy, Lee said to his wife, “Well, Mary, the question is settled.”

 He wrote to General Winfield Scott, offering thanks and sincere regret, explaining, “I have, therefore, resigned my commission in the army, and save in defense of my native state … I hope I may never be called on to draw my sword.”
 Soon thereafter, Lee accepted a commission as a general in the Confederate army.
 “Let each man resolve to be victorious,” he told his officers, “and that the right of self-government, Liberty, and peace shall find him a defender.”